-- Collect the rules which may apply.
-The rules are indexed by function name (i.e. the CAR of the expression). - Find a rule which matches the expression.
-The matcher compares the <pattern> and <restriction> of each rule against the data until a match is found. - 3.
-If no matching rule was found, then stop else continue. - Replace the expression.
-Replace the expression with the instantiation of the <result> element of the rule found in step 2. - Continue with step 1.
+- 1 Collect the rules which may apply.

+The rules are indexed by function name (i.e. the CAR of the expression). - 2 Find a rule which matches the expression.

+The matcher compares the <pattern> and <restriction> of each rule against the data until a match is found. - 3 If no matching rule was found, then stop else continue. - 4 Replace the expression.

+Replace the expression with the instantiation of the <result> element of the rule found in step 2. - 5 Continue with step 1.
 Since the function being called may have changed, we must start from the top.

-Figure 7 (An Example of Simplification) shows an example of the simplification process.
+Figure 6 shows an example of the simplification process.

-4.2 Using the ATN Compiler
+IV.2 Using the ATN Compiler

-The ATN compiler can easily be used to produce executable LISP code in the LISP interpreter or to produce machine language code in conjunction with the standard MacLisp compiler.
+The ATN compiler can easily be used to produce executable LISP code in the LISP interpreter or to produce machine language code in conjunction with the standard MacLISP compiler.
 In either case, the user can selectively disable unused features to achieve faster execution time.
-This is discussed in section 4.3.3.
+This is discussed in section IV.3.c.